-- Intracranial cysts
+- Brain cysts

-- Spinal bifida
+- Spina bifida

-- Agenesis of the corpus callosum
+- A rare birth defect called agenesis of the corpus callosum

 - Cytomegalovirus—an infection caused by a type of herpes virus

-- Syphilis—a sexually transmitted disease
+- Syphilis—a sexually transmitted infection (STI)

 - Lymphocytic choriomeningitis—a virus spread by mice (rare)